 We are responsive to individuals’ needs, particularly at times of transition whether it be joining the school, choosing subject options, or career and university choices.
 Key staff work closely together at such times to ensure informed decisions are made.

 All Sixth Form pupils, whether day or boarding, are members of one of the School’s three boarding houses, in which they come under the daily, dedicated and professional care of the Housemaster/Housemistress and Resident House Assistants.
 A caring ear is never far away.

 Overseas pupils will also have a UK-based guardian from the point at which they begin their studies until the point at which they leave the School.

 The School’s experienced Medical Centre staff provide expert care whenever needed and we also have a confidential Independent Listener and a chaplaincy team.

 Seamless journey from Junior School to Senior School

-The Junior and Senior Schools at St Leonards are closely integrated and, as you would expect in a straight-through school, the transition is seamless.
+The Junior and Senior sections at St Leonards are closely integrated and, as you would expect in an all-through school, the transition is seamless.

-On a practical level our Junior pupils will already be familiar with Senior School pupils and members of the Senior School teaching staff.
-That’s because Sixth Form students get involved helping Junior School pupils with the likes of language studies, sports coaching and dance, and because the Junior pupils will already have received some lessons from Senior School teachers.
+On a practical level our Junior pupils will already be familiar with Senior pupils and members of the Senior teaching staff.
+That’s because Sixth Form students get involved helping Junior pupils with the likes of language studies, sports coaching and dance, and because the Junior pupils will already have received some lessons from Senior teachers.

-In addition, towards the end of their Junior School days, pupils in Year 7 spend a full, timetabled week at the Senior School, and stay for a sleepover in one of the boarding houses.
+In addition, towards the end of their Junior days, pupils in Year 6 spend a full, timetabled week in the Senior section of the school, and stay for a sleepover in one of the boarding houses.
 It’s great preparation before they take the step up for real.